quidba7/blockchain_project_1/README.md

     - Blockchain Identity
     - Proof of Existance

-Are some of the most important components in the Blockchain Framework that you will need to describe and also why not?
-Implement too.

-In this project you will have a boilerplate code with a REST Api already setup to expose some of the functionalities you will implement in your private blockchain.
+In this project I will have a boilerplate code with a REST Api already setup to expose some of the functionalities I will implement in my private blockchain.

-## What tools or technologies you will use to create this application?
+## Dependencies

 - Some of the libraries or npm modules you will use are:
     - "bitcoinjs-lib": "^4.0.3",